python-proptest: A comprehensive Python property-based testing library with pytest and unittest integration

 Property-based testing shifts the focus from example-based verification to defining universal properties or invariants that must hold true for an input domain.
 Instead of manually crafting test cases for specific inputs, you describe the domain of inputs your function expects and the general characteristics of the output.

-python-proptest then generates hundreds or thousands of varied inputs, searching for edge cases or unexpected behaviors that violate your defined properties.
-This approach significantly increases test coverage and the likelihood of finding subtle bugs.
+python-proptest then generates hundreds of varied inputs, searching for edge cases or unexpected behaviors that violate your defined properties.
+This approach significantly increases test coverage, the likelihood of finding subtle bugs, and developer confidence in code correctness.

 Quick Start